 Healthcare and Insurances

-For example, the public holidays widely observed by employers in private industry are: New Year’s Day, Memorial Day (in late May), Independence Day (July 4th), Labor Day (early September), Thanksgiving Day (third Thursday in November), and Christmas Day.
+For example, the public holidays widely observed by employers in private industry are: New Year’s Day, Memorial Day (in late May), Independence Day (4th of July), Labour Day (early September), Thanksgiving Day (third Thursday in November) and Christmas Day.
 Some states require that employees working on enumerated holidays be paid at a higher rate of pay.

 Similarly, no federal law requires employers to provide employees with paid vacation time.
 In practice, all employers provide employees with paid vacation time.
 It may range from one week per year during the first few years to three weeks or more for long-serving employees.
-Employees who are represented by a labor union may receive more generous vacation time.
+Employees who are represented by a labour union may receive more generous vacation time.

 Employees may be entitled to unpaid sick leave under the FMLA, which allows eligible employees to take up to twelve (12) weeks’ unpaid medical leave in a 12-month period for a serious health condition that prevents the employee from performing the functions of his or her job.
 Though there is no national law guaranteeing paid sick leave, a number of states, counties, and cities require employers doing business within their boundaries to offer paid sick leave.
-Further, employers must offer paid sick leave to employees working on certain federal contracts
+Further, employers must offer paid sick leave to employees working on certain federal contracts.

 A disabled employee may be entitled to unpaid leave under the FMLA as discussed above.
 In addition, workers’ compensation insurance administered at the state level may provide for paid leave.
-Finally, while the Americans with Disabilities Act (“ADA”) does not expressly provide for disability leave, employers are required to make reasonable accommodations for qualified employees with disabilities, which could include leave, so long as doing so does not pose an undue burden on the employer.
+Finally, while the Americans with Disabilities Act does not expressly provide for disability leave, employers are required to make reasonable accommodations for qualified employees with disabilities, which could include leave, so long as doing so does not pose an undue burden on the employer.